What to see and do with a week in Provence? Here is a 7-day itinerary that covers a mix of historical sites, hilltop villages, and local markets.

 Nearby Maussane has a lovely square and several good restaurants for lunch or coffee.

-Maussane is known for some of the best olive oil in the world – Mas des Barres (2 miles outside town) and Jean-Marie Cornille (in town) are good options.
+Maussane is known for some of the best olive oil in the world – Jean-Marie Cornille (in town) is a good option.
 For Provencal food visit the Jean Martin shop in town.
 Mas Sainte Berthe and Mas de la Dame are two excellent wineries nearby, offering well-organized tasting rooms with English-speaking staff.
 Market Days: Maussane – Thursday

 Day 3: St.-Rémy-de-Provence